kaiban-ai/kaibanjs-docs/docs/core-concepts/02-Tools.md

 ### Integration with LangChain Tools

-AgenticJS seamlessly integrates with a variety of [LangChain compatible tools](https://js.langchain.com/v0.2/docs/integrations/tools), empowering your AI agents with capabilities ranging from web browsing and image generation to interacting with cloud services and executing Python code.
+KaibanJS seamlessly integrates with a variety of [LangChain compatible tools](https://js.langchain.com/v0.2/docs/integrations/tools), empowering your AI agents with capabilities ranging from web browsing and image generation to interacting with cloud services and executing Python code.
 These tools enrich the agents' functionality, allowing them to perform specialized tasks efficiently and effectively.

 Here are some of the tools available for integration: